gz/website/_posts/2021-03-13-context-switching-gone-wrong.md

 point state, as well as the aforementioned RFLAGS register.
 Context-switching usually can be executed only through a series of assembly statements.

-Here is a code-snippet that stores the CPU state to some memory region when an interrupt happens (it misses a register, can you spot it?).
+Here is a code-snippet that stores the CPU state when an interrupt happens (it misses a register, can you spot it?).
 A memory region, accessed through `%rax`, is used to move the CPU register contents to a process-specific save area.

 ```asm
 // Interrupt execution starts here...